fairagro/m4.1_basic_infrastructure_on_docker/limesurvey/README.md

 ansible-playbook -i hosts.yaml limesurvey.yaml -u ansible --private-key <key_location> --check --diff  # sanity check, output not 100% matches real run ansible-playbook -i hosts.yaml limesurvey.yaml -u ansible # run it for real

+The vault.yml file was something I setup when investigating a different ansible-limesurvey implementation, and probably should be removed

 ### Cloudflare notes (for Letsencrypt)

 Create an API token with the following particulars: